 Getting the right fit is important both for your own comfort and for the cup’s effectiveness.
 Before you can know if it fits, though, it needs to go in.
 For many people, this can be the most intimidating part.
 But while it requires a bit of a learning curve at first, it can become just as habitual as using a tampon.

-Speaking of removal, this part can also be tricky.
+Speaking of removal, this part can also be tricky at first.
 But as with insertion, it just takes practice and will get easier with time.
-Promise!

 “To remove the cup, squat over a toilet and try to relax your pelvic muscles.
-Pinch the bottom of the cup and slowly remove it,” says Dr. Feller.
+Then pinch the bottom of the cup and slowly remove it,” says Dr. Feller.
 “This may be messy, so initially, I recommend removing the cup when it’s not full.”

 Cleaning is a necessary part of the menstrual cup routine.
 Both during your cycle and in-between cycles, ensuring your cup stays clean is crucial to keeping it sanitary and in good condition.